Trapping in B.C.

 Trappers may pick up and transport any dead mule deer, white-tailed deer, elk, moose, black bear, or any wildlife listed in Schedules B or C (see the Hunting and Trapping Regulations Synopsis for current schedules) if:

-(a) the wildlife has died as a result of colliding with a motor vehicle, other than a motor vehicle operated by the trapper;
+• The wildlife has died as a result of colliding with a motor vehicle, other than a motor vehicle operated by the trapper

-(b) the meat of the wildlife is unfit for human consumption;
+• The meat of the wildlife is unfit for human consumption

-(ii) as bait for traps set under the authority of the trapper’s licence or licence exemption; and
+• As bait for traps set under the authority of the trapper’s licence or licence exemption, and

-(d) at the time of possession and transportation, the trapper has, on his or her person, the trapper’s current trapping licence or proof of the trapper’s licence exemption.
+• At the time of possession and transportation, the trapper has, on his or her person, the trapper’s current trapping licence or proof of the trapper’s licence exemption

-Trappers that pick up road-kill wildlife for use as bait must, within 30 days of picking up the road kill, must complete a Trapper Road Kill Possession Report Form (PDF, 125KB) and submit it to the address shown on the form.
+Trappers that pick up road-kill wildlife for use as bait must, within 30 days of picking up the road kill, complete a Trapper Road Kill Possession Report Form (PDF, 125KB) and submit it to the address shown on the form.
+This document contains reference to previous ministers or ministries responsible for wildlife at the time of publication.
+Periodic transfer of authority for natural resource management may not be reflected in this document.

 Trappers must maintain a copy of every completed Trapper Road Kill Report Form for at least 2 years after the date of pick up of the road kill described on the form.